JoyfulReaper/PlutoAdDetector/README.md

 at `browser-profile/`, never your normal Chrome profile.
 Headed mode uses the real window size and remains available for normal interaction.

+If Pluto or another source does not fill the display and Chrome's normal browser controls remain visible, press `F11` to toggle Chrome's browser fullscreen as a workaround.
+This is a Chrome shortcut, not a PlutoAdDetector command; press `F11` again to leave fullscreen.

 Useful examples:

 ```powershell